 Gina and Chris’s Trafalgar Tavern Wedding

-Photographing a wedding in Trafalgar Tavern wedding is always a special occasion for me as it’s where I’ve lived in Greenwich for the last 15 years so I’m very familiar and comfortable with almost all of the churches and wedding venues here.
+Photographing a wedding at the Trafalgar Tavern is always a special occasion for me as I’m a Greenwich wedding photographer and have lived here for the last 15 years.
+So I’m very familiar with all of the churches and wedding venues in my home town.
 If I walk from my house near the Thames path to West Greenwich, I can pretty much pass every major wedding venue, from pubs like the Cutty Sark to The Trafalgar Tavern, St Alfege Church and Our Ladye Star of the Sea on Crooms Hill.
 Not to mention the icon landmarks of the Royal Naval College and the Queen’s house.
 Just writing that has made me realise what a great place Greenwich is for weddings!

 So when Gina and Chris contacted me about their Trafalgar Tavern wedding, with the service at St Alfege, I was very excited to be shooting another wedding on home turf.
 I hadn’t shot a wedding at either venue for a while as in recent years weddings have mostly taken me on my travels, all over the country and also destination weddings throughout the world.
 But there’s was something very comforting about being able to walk to Gina’s house for the bridal prep and being in such familiar surroundings.